top of page

 How therapy can help

-Integrative therapy can help you tackle all forms of anxiety or trauma.
-Your therapist will use various approaches, tools and techniques to best suit your unique needs; this may include techniques like mindfulness, journaling, exploring your thoughts and behaviours, as well as helping you develop practical coping strategies, improve sleep hygiene, and physical exercise.
+Therapy can help you tackle all forms of anxiety or trauma.
+We'll use various approaches, tools and techniques to best suit your unique needs; this may include techniques like mindfulness, journaling, exploring your thoughts and behaviours, as well as helping you develop practical coping strategies, improve sleep hygiene, and physical exercise.

 Life can be tough, but therapy can certainly help you to make the changes and shifts you need for a happier, less anxious, and more resilient you.